HitSyr/FTCBot-2020-2021/README.md

 ## Update #2 - 18th May, 2021

 This repository is dead as of 10th March, 2021 (I'm quite late to this one, lol).

-The World Championship tournament has now been (sadly) officially cancelled.
+The World Championship tournament, as of writing, has now been (sadly) officially cancelled.
 This source code is set to be archived in its current state and released at some point after June 2021 when the season officially ends.
-(If you're seeing this, then it's probably already out) Until then, I'll have to modify the git history and remove this team's Vuforia token before officially releasing this.
-I hope this code proves useful to any other future FTC teams.
+If you're seeing this, then it's probably already out.
+Until then, I'll have to modify the git history and remove this team's Vuforia token before officially releasing this.
+I hope this code proves useful to any other future FTC teams in need of help with code.

 To all future teams reading this, I hope you all have a good season!